How I’ve Tasted God’s Goodness Through Not Having a Boyfriend

 Because my “lack” tastes like God’s goodness.
 It tastes like mercy.
 It tastes like love.

-Dear friend, I want you to swallow the same bitter pill if that’s what needs to happen for your relationship with God to grow.
-We shouldn’t hold a grudge against our loving God because He can see something we can’t see…or because He is keeping us from heartache down the road…or because He wants give us a heaping spoonful of His goodness.
-Will you taste it?
+Friends, I want you to swallow the same bitter pill if that’s what needs to happen for your relationship with God to grow.
+Don’t hold a grudge against your loving God.
+He can see things that you can’t see, including heartache down the road, and He wants to protect you.
+He wants to give you a heaping spoonful of His goodness.

 Comments are closed.